The controlled SWAP test for determining quantum entanglement: The controlled SWAP test on ideal states

+with $\ket{\text{exactly two 1s}}_C$ as the entanglement signatures for W-like states.
+For $n=2$, the equations for both GHZ and W reduce to those for Bell states, and so for much of the paper we only consider Bell states as the GHZ/W $n=2$ case.

-As seen in Figure~\ref{ngraph}, the probability of measuring $\ket{0^n}_C$ and the entanglement signatures each converge to $\frac{1}{2}$ as $n$ increases, for both maximally entangled cases.
+As seen in Figure~\ref{ngraph}, the probability of measuring $\ket{0}^n_C$ and the entanglement signatures each converge to $\frac{1}{2}$ as $n$ increases, for both maximally entangled cases.
 The entanglement signature probabilities are always greater for GHZ states than for W states, and as $n$ increases so does the signature probability.
-It is clear therefore that the entanglement signature probabilities are related to the degree of entanglement.
+This suggests that the entanglement signature probabilities are related to the amount of entanglement in the test states.